+Question Answer Mark

+Number

-Question Number Answer Mark 5 (d) AO2 Indicative content Reasons for supporting this statement could be: • it interferes with God's plans for a couple • some religious teachings are against it • only God should decide when life is created Reasons for not supporting this statement could be: • it allows a couple to plan when they have children • it can protect the health of the couple • God gave free will for people to make such decisions Other approaches are possible and must be marked according to the levels.
+5 (d) AO2 Indicative content Reasons for supporting this statement could be: • the purpose of marriage is to have children • it interferes with natural karma • only God should decide when life is created

+Reasons for not supporting this statement could be: • it allows a couple to plan when they have children • it can protect the health of the couple • people have free will to make such decisions

+Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.

-Award marks as follows: Candidates who do not refer to at least one religion in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons 3 or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason 3
+Award marks as follows: Candidates who do not refer Hinduism in (i) or (ii) cannot go beyond 3 marks for the whole of (d).

+(i) Own opinion 1 mark for 3

+a simple reason

+2 marks for

+a developed reason

+or two simple reasons

+3 marks for

+three simple reasons

+or two developed reasons or a fully developed reason

+or a fully developed reason (ii) Why some people may disagree with their opinion 3

+1 mark for J

+a simple reason

+2 marks for

+a developed reason

+or two simple reasons

+3 marks for

+three simple reasons

+or two developed reasons

+or a fully developed reason

-Question Number Correct Answer Partially Correct Answer Reject Mark 6 (a) AO1 marrying again (after being divorced from a previous marriage) marriage made after being divorced or widowed a second marriage an example of someone who has re-married Any alternative wording of the above point is acceptable.
-Answers which define a different key word (0) 2 Any alternative wording of the above points is acceptable.
-(2)
+Question Number Correct Answer Partially Correct Answer Reject Mark 6 (a) AO1 a sexual act between a marriage person and someone other than their marriage partner extramarital sex a married person having sex with someone other than their marriage partner Any alternative wording of the above points is acceptable. sex with a married person sex outside marriage Any alternative wording of the above point is acceptable.
+(1) Answers which define a different key word (0) 2 (2)

-Question Answer Mark Number 6 (b) AO2 Indicative content Answers which think that attitudes towards homosexuality have changed are likely to use such reasons as: • homosexuality is regarded as normal • civil partnerships are legal • celebrities are able to be openly homosexual Answers which do not think that attitudes towards homosexuality have changed are likely to use such reasons as: • homosexuals are unable to marry in most churches • some religions teach that homosexual activity is not acceptable • it is still regarded as unnatural Other approaches are possible and must be marked according to the levels.
+Question Number Answer Mark 6 (b) AO2 Indicative content Answers which think that attitudes towards homosexuality have changed are likely to use such reasons as: • homosexuality is regarded as normal • civil partnerships are legal • celebrities are able to be openly homosexual Answers which do not think that attitudes towards homosexuality 4 have changed are likely to use such reasons as: homosexuality goes against the laws of Manu some Hindus teach that homosexual activity is not acceptable homosexuals are unable to fulfil the householder stage in life Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: For a personal response with: • one brief reason (e.g. civil partnerships are legal) 1 mark For a personal response with: two brief reasons or one developed reason (e.g. civil partnerships are legal and equal to married relationships in the eyes of the law) 2 marks For a personal response with: two reasons with one developed For a personal response with: two developed reasons 4 marks
+Award marks as follows: For a personal response with: • one brief reason (e.g. civil partnerships are legal) 1 mark For a personal response with: • two brief reasons or one developed reason (e.g. civil partnerships are legal and equal to married relationships in the eyes of the law) 2 marks For a personal response with: • two reasons with one developed For a personal response with: 3 marks two developed reasons 4 marks